 The legislation was enacted to: prevent introduction, spreading and establishment of plant pests; facilitate trade in plants; enable Botswana to comply with its international obligations; and provide for related matters.
 It came into force in April 2009 with MOA as the regulating body by issuing conditional plant or plant product importation permits and phytosanitary certificate for exportation of plant or plant products.
-Any plant or plant product entering the country needs to be declared to the plant inspector and has to be accompanied by a phytosanitary certificate for compliance with phytosanitary regulations of the importing country.
+Any plant or plant product entering the country needs to be declared to the plant inspector and has to be accompanied by a phytosanitary certificate from the exporting country.
+In the same manner, issuance of phytosanitary certificate is inspected for compliance with phytosanitary regulations of the importing country.